godfat/pork/README.md

 a string.
 The _default_ description is also `:default`.

-Each `would` block would be run inside a new instance of the describing `Pork::Executor` to isolate instance variables.
+Each `would` block would be run inside a new instance of the describing `Pork::Suite` to isolate instance variables.

 ### Pork::API.before